pulp-platform/Deeploy/docs/tutorials/introduction.md

 You can visualize the ONNX graphs using [Netron](https://netron.app/).
 Either use the web interface or install the python package with `pip install netron`.

-> ✅ **Task:** Visualize the ONNX graph of the `Adder`, `MobileNetv2`, and `Transformer`
+> ✅ **Task:** Visualize the ONNX graph of the `IntKernels/Add/Regular`, `Models/MobileNetv2`, and `Others/Transformer`

 The ONNX graphs are in `DeeployTest/Tests/<TestName>/network.onnx`.
-The networks are increasing in complexity, `Adder` is a single node network for unit testing, while `MobileNetv2` is a simple sequential network mostly made of convolutions.
-Finally, the `Transformer` network showcases a typical transformer block used in Encoder and Decoder networks.
-If you want to peek at a complex network, you can visualize `microLlama/microLlama128`.
+The networks are increasing in complexity, `IntKernels/Add/Regular` is a single node network for unit testing, while `Models/MobileNetv2` is a simple sequential network mostly made of convolutions.
+Finally, the `Others/Transformer` network showcases a typical transformer block used in Encoder and Decoder networks.
+If you want to peek at a complex network, you can visualize `Models/microLlama/microLlama128`.

 Now that we understand Deeploy's input, let's check the output-generated code!